Professor Emeritus Irwin E. Treager died on Tuesday January 13, 2015. (Obituary)

 His book Aircraft Gas Turbine Engine Technology, first published by McGraw-Hill in 1970, was well received in both commercial and military markets.
 A second edition was produced in 1979, and a third, much improved and current, edition appeared in 1995.
 Two pocket book versions were also published at various times.
 In addition, several of his articles appeared in the Aviation Maintenance Journal, which he also served as an editor.
 Writings about the gas turbine engine also were included in the South African Airways Journal.

 His outside work included teaching many off-campus adult education courses for military and civilian personnel, and conducting on-campus summer aerospace workshops for teachers.
-He has been a technical, educational and legal consultant for five years to Williams/Rolls-Royce, a manufacturer of small gas turbines including the engine for the cruise missile.
+He was a technical, educational and legal consultant for five years to Williams/Rolls-Royce, a manufacturer of small gas turbines including the engine for the cruise missile.
 While at Williams/Rolls-Royce he wrote an informational book on the gas turbine engine for distribution to all current and future employees.
-Further, he has been to Portugal and South Africa as a member of the International Center for Aviation Safety.
-In this capacity he has instructed diverse groups ranging from mechanics to engineers about how the gas turbine engine works.
+Further, he traveled to Portugal and South Africa as a member of the International Center for Aviation Safety.
+In this capacity he instructed diverse groups ranging from mechanics to engineers about how the gas turbine engine works.
 His thousands of students, most of whom are well positioned in the aviation field, have attested, both orally, and in writing as to his teaching competence and importance in their lives.

 He had been a Faculty Fellow at Harrison Hall and the Aviation Technology Dwyer best teacher award nominee.
 He earned a Master of Science degree, the Federal Aviation Administration licenses for the Airframe and Powerplant, and a Private Pilot rating.